Cowboys carry on after star cornerback Trevon Diggs’ season-ending knee injury

 They’ll have to do it without a two-time Pro Bowler who tied the franchise record with 11 interceptions in 2021.
 He had his first of this season against the Jets last week.
 His jarring blindside hit in the opener on Giants running back Saquon Barkley led to an interception return for a touchdown by DaRon Bland.

-Bland’s name comes up quickly on the conversation of replacing Diggs.
+Bland’s name comes up quickly in the conversation about replacing Diggs.
 The second-year man is likely to start opposite offseason free agent pickup Stephon Gilmore.
 Bland played in the slot while Diggs and Gilmore handled the outside the first two weeks.

 “It’s still a game I’ve always been playing,” said Bland, who led the Cowboys with five interceptions as a rookie.
 “I’ve been playing on his side mostly for this past year.
 So moving back to the outside would be good.
 I’ve just to got keep my head straight.”